hharryyf/gdl2qbf/README.md

+# gdl2qbf
-# Software for converting two-player zero-sum turn-taking GDL to QBF
+A converter from two-player zero-sum turn-taking GDL to QBF

+## Description

 The converter will translate a two-player zero-sum turn-taking GDL to a QBF instance, the QBF instance is true if and only if the current player can achieve 100 points in the GDL game no matter what the other player performs.